Q: Who May benefit from Osteopathic Manual Medicine (OMM)?

 Q: How do D.O.s differ from M.D.s?

-The only things distinguishing DO's from MD's are the underlying philosophy of osteopathy, and the refined use of touch in manual medicine.
+The only things distinguishing DO's from MD's are the underlying philosophy of osteopathy, and the refined use of touch in manual medicine by DO’s who have done a residency in Neuromuscular Medicine & Osteopathic Manual Medicine.

 Allopathic Medicine has no underlying philosophy.
 Osteopathy is based on the principles of healing outlined on the History page.